release-engineering/pom-manipulation-ext/guide/plugin-manip.md

 <table bgcolor="#ff3333">
 <tr>
 <td>
-    <b>NOTE</b> : As of October 2017 the default for injectRemotePlugins has changed from true to false.
+    <b>NOTE</b> : As of October 2017 the default for <i>injectRemotePlugins</i> has changed from true to false.
 This option and the corresponding functionality is now marked as deprecated and may be removed in a future release.
 </td>
 </tr>
 </table>